Evoke User Guide

 After downloading Evoke and logging in with your account details, the system is easy to navigate using the navigation menu on the left of the screen, leaving the main part of the screen as your Evoke workspace.

 First, You will need to select the app design, in your account, that you want to work on or choose to create a new app, which will setup a new blank app design with default pages and menu items for you to change.
-You will notice that we have included some demonstraton app designs in your account for you to review and, if desired, copy the way we have used evoke functions.
+You will notice that we have included some demonstraton app designs in your account for you to review and, if desired, copy the way we have used Evoke functions.
 These demonstration app designs may also be used as seed apps (a starting point) of you wish to create a similar app.
+Please ask BlueFinity about our other seed apps that we are happy to give to you.

 We use various terms, consistent with App development, within Evoke and you will find our Glossary helpful to ensure a consistent understanding of these terms.